Griswolds in Paris

 Etienne Marcel metro station Paris

-A cheerful family left behind Etienne Marcel metro station and made their way up to VIII district of Paris next to another two streets named after the American presidents.
+A cheerful family left behind Etienne Marcel metro station and made their way up to the VIII district of Paris, next to another two streets named after American presidents.
 Avenue Franklin Delano Roosevelt and Avenue du General Eisenhower.
-In a narrow means, Griswalds are found to be at the spot, they have passed by a car a day before, next to Pont Alexandre III.
-With that, the non-french topographical nominations are still yet to be found nearby.
+In a narrow sense, Griswolds are found to be at the spot, they passed by a car the day before, next to Pont Alexandre III.
+With that, the non-French topographical nominations are yet to be found nearby.
 Clarke awkwardly disrupts the merchant’s merchandise at the souvenir shop at the crossing of Cours la Reine and Avenue Winston Churchill.
-Initially, the road connecting the Champs Elysees with the ‘rive gauche’ (left bank) was named after the Russian Emperor Nicholas II but was later renamed in honor of his father, after whom the majestic bridge had been unveiled.
+Initially, the road connecting the Champs-Élysées with the ‘rive gauche’ (left bank) was named after the Russian Emperor Nicholas II, but was later renamed in honor of his father, after whom the majestic bridge had been unveiled.
 The avenue came into its modern name in 1966 to honor the former Prime Minister of Great Britain, who passed away a year before.
-In 1998, in the presence of Queen Elizabeth II of England, on the other side of the intersection, a monument to Churchill was unveiled, which, therefore, had not yet existed during the travel day of the Griswolds.
-The souvenir shop itself was meant to be located next to a modern bus stop beside the grandiose ‘Grand Palais’, the exhibition center opened as far back in history as 1900.
+In 1998, in the presence of Queen Elizabeth II of England, on the other side of the intersection, a monument to Churchill was unveiled, which, therefore, had not yet existed during the travel day of the Griswolds in Paris.
+The souvenir shop itself was meant to be located next to a modern bus stop beside the grandiose ‘Grand Palais’; the exhibition center opened as far back in history as 1900.

 FRENCH SOUVENIRS: National lampoon in Paris, France